tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/运维指南/开发运维/连接类问题排查_intl.md

 >!All instance connections will be interrupted at the moment of restarting mongos, but the business can be directly reconnected.
 So restarting mongos will not continuously affect the business.
 If the number of business connections increases rapidly and the connection usage reaches 100% again after the restart, it indicates that the business does have a large number of valid connections and there is no connection leak.
 In such case, you need to find why there is such a large number of connections in the business by referring to the troubleshooting procedure for high connection usage.

 2. Check whether the user name and the password are correct.
 Check whether the user name and the password are correct.
-If they are incorrect, log in to the console and go to **Management** -> **Account Management** to modify them, as shown below:<br>
+If they are incorrect, log in to the console and go to **Management** -> **Account Management** to modify them, as shown below.<br>
 ![](https://main.qcloudimg.com/raw/1b505172b773dd5ebeb5f129eb1c790c.png)

 3. Check whether the Mongoshell version is correct.